MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

         @uriPrefix
     );

-@affiliations =
+@journals =
-    Affiliations
+    Journals
     (
         @uriPrefix
     );

-@paperFieldsOfStudy =
+@conferenceSeries =
-    PaperFieldsOfStudy
+    ConferenceSeries
     (
         @uriPrefix
     );

-@fieldsOfStudy =
-    FieldsOfStudy
-    (
-        @uriPrefix
-    );

 //
-// Filter academic data to only include patents published in affiliation with Microsoft
-//
-@papers =
-    SELECT DISTINCT P.*
-    FROM @papers AS P
-         INNER JOIN
-             @paperAuthorAffiliations AS Paa
-         ON P.PaperId == Paa.PaperId
-         INNER JOIN
-             @affiliations AS A
-         ON Paa.AfId == A.AffiliationId
-    WHERE A.NormalizedName == "microsoft" AND P.DocType == "Patent";

-//
-// Filter paper authors and fields of study using filtered papers, then flatten into string associated with each paper
+// Flatten paper authors into a string associated with each paper
 //
 @paperAuthorsDistinct =
     SELECT DISTINCT A.PaperId,